e-lie/renardo-pulsar-extension/Readme.md

-# Renardoo interface for Pulsar
+# Pulsardo : Renrado livecoding interface for Pulsar

-See [Renardoo's repository](https://github.com/e-lie/renardo) for installation and usage instructions.
+See [Renardo's repository](https://github.com/e-lie/renardo) for installation and usage instructions.

 It basically works like the native interface, with some extras: